AnayoOleru/Find-City/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/Anayo_Oleru?style=social)

 # Find-City
-Day 7: A collection of drums and other percussion instruments.
-Fun to play drum, you can customize your a song, a beat or try out any sound you want, just by hitting the corresponding keys on your keyboard.
+Day 7: A search functionality a githhub gist API.
+You can search for any City in the United states.

 https://anayooleru.github.io/Find-City/